Diogenes2001/cs348-project/README.md

 ## Features:

-1. **Pokedex** <br>
+### **Pokedex**

+We support the following functionalities:
+- Searching of the Pokemon database based on Pokemon stats and names
-Searching of the Pokemon database is fully implemented.
+- Searching of the Pokemon database based on charactersitics of the moves they know

 The backend is in the `app.py` file and the frontend is in `hello-world/src/components/Pokedex.vue` and `hello-world/src/components/Profile.vue`.

-2. **Users** <br>
+### **Users**

-This feature supports sign up, login/logout, changing passwords as well as deleting accounts.
+We support the following functionalities:
+- Signing up of new users
+- Logging in and logging out of existing accounts
+- Changing an accounts password
+- Deleting an account

 The backend is in `app.py`.
 The frontend is in the following files in the `hello-world/src/components` folder: `Login.vue`, `Signup.vue`, `ChangePassword.vue` and `Delete.vue`.

 ## References: